Incremental Shuttle Walking Test

 Follow the instructions on the CD, and use the following standard prompts:

-- Record each shuttle that is completed on the ISWT recording sheet.
+- Each minute, record heart rate, SpO2 % and dyspnoea as well as number of shuttle that is completed as on the ISWT recording sheet.

 - Monitor the patient for untoward signs and symptoms.